Match moving: Reconstruction

-Reconstruction is the interactive process of recreating a photographed object using tracking data.
+3D reconstruction is the interactive process of recreating a photographed object using tracking data.
 This technique is related to photogrammetry.
 In this particular case we are referring to using match moving software to reconstruct a scene from incidental footage.

 A reconstruction program can create three-dimensional objects that mimic the real objects from the photographed scene.
 Using data from the point cloud and the user's estimation, the program can create a virtual object and then extract a texture from the footage that can be projected onto the virtual object as a surface texture.

 2D vs. 3D

 Match moving has two forms.
-Some compositing programs, such as Shake, Adobe After Effects, and Discreet Combustion, include two-dimensional motion tracking capabilities.
-Two dimensional match moving only tracks features in two-dimensional space, without any concern to camera movement or distortion.
+Some compositing programs, such as Shake, Adobe Substance, Adobe After Effects, and Discreet Combustion, include two-dimensional motion tracking capabilities.
+Two dimensional match moving only tracks features in two-dimensional space, without any concern for camera movement or distortion.
 It can be used to add motion blur or image stabilization effects to footage.
 This technique is sufficient to create realistic effects when the original footage does not include major changes in camera perspective.
 For example, a billboard deep in the background of a shot can often be replaced using two-dimensional tracking.

 Three-dimensional match moving tools make it possible to extrapolate three-dimensional information from two-dimensional photography.
 These tools allow users to derive camera movement and other relative motion from arbitrary footage.
 The tracking information can be transferred to computer graphics software and used to animate virtual cameras and simulated objects.
-Programs capable of 3D match moving include:
+Programs capable of 3-D match moving include: